juliogomez/netdevops/README.md

 Out[19]: {}
 ```

-And easily apply all the BGP config back again:
+And easily apply all BGP configuration back again:

 ```
 In [20]: bgp_nx.build_config()